Hong Kong to distribute 290,000 RAT kits following sewage COVID-19 detection

 The HKSAR government also urged RAT kit users to report any positive results for COVID-19 via the government's online platform.

-On Sunday, Hong Kong registered 1,681 confirmed locally transmitted cases of COVID-19 and 147 imported cases, official data showed.
+On Sunday, Hong Kong registered 2,773 confirmed locally transmitted cases of COVID-19 and 219 imported cases.

+Meanwhile, since the start of a mass inoculation program in February last year, about 6.75 million people, or 92.7 percent of the eligible population in Hong Kong, have taken at least one dose of COVID-19 vaccines, while over 6.47 million, or 89 percent of the eligible population, have taken two doses.

+As of Sunday, 65.1 percent of the eligible people in Hong Kong have taken their third booster doses, while a total of 167,569 people have taken a fourth dose of COVID-19 vaccine, official data showed.

 Photos